 O. LLLC: luminaire-level lighting controls.

+P. LPD: lighting power density.

-P. Mass transfer deck slab: a concrete slab designed to transfer structural load from the building perimeter wall or column line above, laterally to an offset wall or column line below, and which has conditioned or semi-heated space on the inside of the upper wall and exterior or unconditioned space on the outside of the upper wall, such as the transition from an above-grade structure to a below-grade structure or the transition from a tower to a podium.
+Q. Mass transfer deck slab: a concrete slab designed to transfer structural load from the building perimeter wall or column line above, laterally to an offset wall or column line below, and which has conditioned or semi-heated space on the inside of the upper wall and exterior or unconditioned space on the outside of the upper wall, such as the transition from an above-grade structure to a below-grade structure or the transition from a tower to a podium.
 The area of the slab edge shall be defined as the thickness of the slab multiplied by the length of the edge condition.
 A cantilevered concrete balcony does not constitute a mass transfer deck slab.

-Q. Multi-pass: a heat pump water heater control strategy requiring multiple passes of water through the heat pump to reach the final target storage water temperature.
+R. Multi-pass: a heat pump water heater control strategy requiring multiple passes of water through the heat pump to reach the final target storage water temperature.

-R. NAECA: the National Appliance Energy Conservation Act of 1987.
+S. NAECA: the National Appliance Energy Conservation Act of 1987.

-S. NFRC: the National Fenestration Rating Council.
+T. NFRC: the National Fenestration Rating Council.

-T. Single-pass: a heat pump water heater control strategy using variable flow or variable capacity to deliver water from the heat pump at the final target storage water temperature in a single pass through the heat exchanger with variable incoming water temperatures.
+U. Single-pass: a heat pump water heater control strategy using variable flow or variable capacity to deliver water from the heat pump at the final target storage water temperature in a single pass through the heat exchanger with variable incoming water temperatures.

-U. Solar zone: a clear area or areas reserved solely for current or future installation of photovoltaic or solar hot water systems.
+V. Solar zone: a clear area or areas reserved solely for current or future installation of photovoltaic or solar hot water systems.

-V. Temperature maintenance: the system used to maintain the temperature of the building domestic hot water delivery system, typically by circulation and reheating or by a heat trace system.
+W. Temperature maintenance: the system used to maintain the temperature of the building domestic hot water delivery system, typically by circulation and reheating or by a heat trace system.

-W. TSPR: total system performance ratio.
+X. TSPR: total system performance ratio.

-X. VAV: variable air volume.
+Y. VAV: variable air volume.

 NEW SECTION.
-SECTION 70.
-There is hereby added to the chapter established in section 65 of this ordinance a new section to read as follows:
+SECTION 73.
+There is hereby added to the chapter established in section 68 of this ordinance a new section to read as follows: